 The board has established a number of committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
 Current committees of the board are the nominations, remuneration and audit and risk committees.
-The nominations and audit and risk committees are comprised entirely of non-executive directors.
+Details of the composition of each committee are included later in this report.